The Ultimate Guide to Product Pricing – Key Factors to Consider

 Product pricing comes after you learn everything about the costs of running your business.
 The first thing to think of when developing a product pricing strategy is to cover your costs first and then consider the profit.

 Fixed costs: Regardless of how much you sell, it is the cost that you always need to factor in.
 For instance: rent, labor costs (salaries), materials, etc.

-Variable costs: This type of cost mainly cover extra things.
-Those are additional materials, labor or transport, etc. Therefore, they can fluctuate over time.
+Variable costs: This type of cost mainly covers extra things.
+Those are additional materials, labor, transport, etc. Therefore, they can fluctuate over time.
 Most often, as your production/sales levels increase, so will your variable costs.
 This will inevitably also influence your product pricing.
 Once you calculate the cost of producing your product and service, you must set a higher price than the variable costs.
 That’s the only way to make a profit and ensure cash flow.

 3. Know your Customers

 Another important aspect to consider when setting the product pricing strategy is the customers.
 It is vital to investigate what the customers want from your product or service.
 Are they driven by the cheapest version available?
 Do they equal higher product prices to higher quality?
 What role does the price play in their purchasing decision?